 HOAS is an independent, non-profit organisation which provides safe and reliable housing for students.
 Aalto University has reserved a limited number of furnished rooms for Aalto's new incoming exchange students.
-HOAS's exchange student rooms are located in the cities of Helsinki and Espoo, all with good public transportation connections.
+Rooms are located in the cities of Helsinki and Espoo, all within good public transportation connections.
 The monthly rent is approx. 400€/month including furniture, internet connection, electricity and water and other additional free services.
 The deposit payment is 500 euros per person.
 A signed tenancy agreement is binding for both parties, and the fixed-term agreement (September-December or January-May) cannot be terminated or edited afterwards.

 For more information, application form etc: https://www.hoas.fi/exchange/ → Housing application or Apply for housing

 AYY offers affordable housing to students and exchange students studying in the Aalto University, who are members of AYY.
 The Student Union owns shared apartments, studios and family apartments in Otaniemi & Leppävaara in Espoo and around Helsinki.
 The rent level starts from 200 euros.
 All the AYY apartments are unfurnished!
 Please also note, electricity is excluded in some of AYY's apartments.
 Internet connection is available in every apartments.
 The deposit payment is 250 euros per each tenant.